jyates/jyates.github.com/_posts/2016-03-09-dynamic-schema-at-scale.md

   }
 {% endhighlight %}

-The ```unknown_fields``` then get stored as simple strings in DynamoDB, which we can query out later (through some smart gymnastics) _without having defined any schema or types_.
-Now at some point later an admin goes in and formalizes the schema to types that we talked about.
+The ```unknown_fields``` then get stored as simple strings in DynamoDB, which we can read later (through some smart gymnastics) _without having defined any schema or types_.
+At some point later, an admin goes in and formalizes the schema to types that we talked about.
 The 'extended ```BaseRecord```' and machine ```Metric``` instance then looks like: